AdrianCGallo/starter-academic/content/authors/admin/_index.md

   # things here that are initially hidden.
   # {{< /spoiler >}}
 ---
 Hello!
-I'm trained as a terrestrial carbon biogeochemist (aka I know a lot about dirt).
-You can find links to the conferences I've presented at, and my publications are available for download below.
-But as a future career, I’m exploring science communication and climate change adaptation policy through an environmental justice framework.
+I’m a PhD candidate currently focusing on carbon and nutrient cycling in wildland ecosystems to better understand the future impacts of climate change on our environment.
+But as a future career I’m exploring science communication and climate change adaptation policy through an environmental justice framework.
+You can find links to my conferences presentations and journal publications below.
 <Br>
 <Br>
 When not science-ing you can find me running in circles, mountain biking, playing soccer, or interviewing people on a podcast I co-host, [Inspiration Dissemination]({{< relref "/project/inspiration_dissemination_memorable_episodes" >}}).
 To learn more about my history read my [Background]({{< relref "/project/Background" >}}).